HO-CTO/sre-monitoring-as-code/SECURITY.md

 Only submit reports about exploitable vulnerabilities through HackerOne.

 ## Bug bounty
-Unfortunately, HO-CTO doesn't offer a paid bug bounty programme.
-HO-CTO will make efforts to show appreciation to people who take the time and effort to disclose vulnerabilities responsibly.
+Unfortunately, HomeOffice doesn't offer a paid bug bounty programme.
+HomeOffice will make efforts to show appreciation to people who take the time and effort to disclose vulnerabilities responsibly.
 We do have [an acknowledgements page for legitimate issues found by researchers](<acknowledgement-page).

 # Code of Conduct

-HO-CTO have a contributors code of conduct, which you can find here: [CODE_OF_CONDUCT.md]
+HomeOffice have a contributors code of conduct, which you can find here: [CODE_OF_CONDUCT.md]

 ---